Data centers are seen as a problem for the grid. Today, that is true.

 What changes at higher voltage is not just capacity.
 It’s geometry.

 A single line begins to replace several.
 Losses over distance stop dominating.
-The system becomes something you can shape deliberately, instead of patching together.
+The system becomes something you can deliberately shape, rather than patching together.

 It’s whether anything below it is still aligned with what we are trying to build.